danielaparker/jsoncons/doc/ref/basic_json.md

 Returns an object iterator to a member whose name compares equal to `name`.
 If there is no such member, returns `object_range.end()`.
 Throws `std::runtime_error` if not an object.

+    const basic_json& get_with_default(const string_view_type& name) const
+If `name` matches the name of a member in the basic_json object, returns the member value converted to the default's data type, otherwise returns `null`.
+Throws `std::runtime_error` if not an object.

     template <class T>
     T get_with_default(const string_view_type& name,
                        const T& default_val) const